 The data suggest that for a county with a five percent circulation rate and no previous exposure, one news article about fracking in a specific state increased migration flows to fracking counties in that state by 2.4 percent.
-Cross-county commute flows also increase, by 6.6 percent.
+Cross-county commute flows also increase by 6.6 percent.
 Fracking news about a specific destination increases migration to that state, but not other fracking states, suggesting the location signal is important.
-There is evidence that news exposure induces shortterm migration, with many people returning after several years.
+There is evidence that news exposure induces short-term migration, with many people returning after several years.
 Migration flows are more responsive to exposure to positive labor market news than negative environmental news, though both lead to more migration.
 In contrast, commute flows respond similarly to positive and negative news, consistent with commuters not facing many of the negative costs associated with fracking at their homes (e.g., water contamination, increased risk of earthquakes).
-Other sources of news, such as TV news exposure, has an effect on commuting and potentially migration also.
-As further evidence that news coverage increases interest in these fracking destinations, I find that, directly after a TV news broadcast about fracking, Google search interest in both the term "fracking" and the names of states mentioned significantly increases and tweets from Twitter also respond.
-News exposure induces people to seek more information on the internet, which might influence the migration decision.
+Other sources of news, such as TV news, also affects commuting and potentially migration.
+As further evidence that news coverage increases interest in these fracking destinations, Google search interest in both the term "fracking" and the names of states mentioned significantly increases after news broadcasts.

-Importantly, the migration response is largest from origin counties that have been experiencing weak labor market conditions, suggesting the benefit to news provision is largest in those areas.
+The migration response is largest from origin counties that have been experiencing weak labor market conditions, suggesting the benefit to news provision is largest in those areas.
 This has potential implications when trying to understand why less-educated and low-income households in poor performing labor markets are unlikely to move, and if there are policies that can encourage more migration to better economic opportunity.
 All else equal, providing more information about potential labor market opportunities in other areas would increase geographic mobility in all areas, with the most pronounced response in weak labor markets where the returns to migration are the largest.